Love is colourblind? The need for romantasy books becoming more diverse

 The Current State of Romantasy

 Romantasy has captivated readers with its magical blend of heart-fluttering romance and fantastical worlds.
 However, a closer look reveals a glaring disparity in representation.
-For years, the protagonists of these tales have predominantly been white, leaving readers of colour yearning to see themselves reflected in the stories they cherish.
+For years, the protagonists of these tales have predominantly been monorace and monoethinic, leaving readers of colour yearning to see themselves reflected in the stories they cherish.

 Bloomsbury reported hitting another milestone with Sarah J. Maas and the acquisition of the Rowman & Littlefield academic group, resulting in a revenue jump of 32% to 179.8 million.
-This shows how Romance novels are contributing to book sales overall.
+This shows how romance novels are contributing to book sales overall becoming a clear contribution to overall sales of fictional literature.

 Recent data from the UK book market conducted with Nielson Bookscan paints a telling picture of the evolving landscape of Romantasy featuring characters of colour (POC).